Facial Reconstructive Surgery

 The initial procedure to repair the cleft lip can be performed in the first several weeks of life.
 Cleft palate repair is usually done when the baby is 9 to 12 months.
 When the child is older additional procedures are often necessary.
 They include bone grafting to the upper jaw and surgery on the soft palate when the child is around 6 years old to allow for normal speech development, as well as jaw and nose surgery during the teenage years.

-Dr. Rabinovich has extensive training and experience in all aspects of cleft lip and palate surgery.
+Working as a San Francisco jaw surgeon, Dr. Rabinovich has extensive training and experience in all aspects of cleft lip and palate surgery.
 He treats children with cleft lip and palate here in the United States and participates in medical missions abroad.

 Facial trauma may be an isolated injury or a part of a more global trauma, involving multiple organs and systems.
 Facial reconstruction following trauma is different for each individual as it highly depends on the nature and location of the patient’s injuries.
 The first priority in any trauma patients is treating life threatening issues, including injuries to airway, brain and other vital structures.
 The second priority in treating traumatic facial injuries.

 The best way to prevent post-traumatic facial deformities is to obtain the appropriate treatment at the time of the injury by a qualified team of specialists.
 Delayed treatment has been replaced by early or immediate surgical treatment and stabilization of fractures.
 These new advances have allowed surgeons to approach and often reach the goal of restoring pre-injury facial appearance and function in a one-stage operative repair.

 Surgery following facial trauma may take many hours, as the goal is to repair as much as possible in one operation.
 Broken facial bones are held in place with titanium mini-plates and surgical screws.
 Lacerations (tears) in the face are usually closed with sutures.